petrelharp/pyslim/docs/traits.md

 If `substitutionAccumulation=T` for the trait (information that *is* in the top-level metadata), then it doesn't matter, mutations will contribute either way.
+The problematic combination: `substitutionAccumulation=F` and `convertToSubstitution=T`
+is in most cases biologically undesireable, and only enabled for the default trait for historical reasons.
-The potentially missing information is in the script: are these mutation types converting to substitutions or not?
+In any case, the potentially missing information is in the script: are these mutation types converting to substitutions or not?

 Finally, a note on the `substitutionOffsetX` properties (where `X` is `M`, `F`, or `H`).
 This is where SLiM stores the effect of any substitutions on the traits of males, females, and heterozygotes, respectively.
-These are distinct because of the differing effects of fixed effects on individuals with 0, 1, or two copies of the chromosome in question.
+These are distinct because of the differing effects of fixed mutations on individuals when some individuals have different numbers of copies of a chromosome than other individuals.